BIGboss248/nextjs16-tutorial/README.md

 ## Home page

-code for pages are stored in page.tsx files you can use `rafce` to use code snippet to create a boilerplate to start coding from that
+code for pages are stored in page.tsx files you can use `rafce` to use code snippet to create a react functional component used for home page

 ## layout.tsx

-Setting that will be applied to all pages
+Setting that will be applied to all pages in and under that subfolder usefull for setting UI elements for all pages like nav bar, footers etc...

 ## Serverside vs client side